PowerShell/PSScriptAnalyzer/docs/markdown/Invoke-ScriptAnalyzer.md

 This feature should be used only when absolutely necessary.
 To get rules that were suppressed, run Invoke-ScriptAnalyzer with the -SuppressedOnly parameter.
 For instructions on suppressing a rule, see the description of the SuppressedOnly parameter.

+To get all violations including suppressed one, run Invoke-ScriptAnalyzer with the -IncludeSuppressions parameter.

 For usage in CI systems, the -EnableExit exits the shell with an exit code equal to  the number of error records.